angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 ## Navigating to hero details

-While the details of a selected hero displays at the bottom of the `HeroesComponent`, users should be able to navigate to a `HeroDetailComponent` in the following additional ways:
+While the details of a selected hero displays at the bottom of the `HeroListComponent`, users should be able to navigate to a `HeroComponent` in the following additional ways:

 * From the dashboard to a selected hero.
 * From the heroes list to a selected hero.